kacperszurek/gpg_reaper/README.md

   [*] Restore bytes
   ```

   As you can see we dump key.
-This is possible because we nop housekeeping function.
+This is possible because we nopped the housekeeping function.

 8\.
 Restore private key: